gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 ```

 NOTE: **Note:**
-If you are running the Gitlab Runner inside a Docker container you will also need to expose 8093. `-p 8093:8093`
+If using the docker Gitlab Runner you will also need to expose the [port](../install/docker.md).

 ## The `[[runners]]` section